ashcroftp/lowJAK2/README.md

 ## hematopoiesis-figures.R
 Functions to plot the parameter changes and VAF across hematopoietic cell compartments.

-## Shiny app
+## app/
-Described by the files ui.R, server.R, global.R, and restart.txt (empty).
+R Shiny application described by the files ui.R, server.R, global.R, and restart.txt (empty).
 This app is hosted at ...

 ## R/